-- Federal E-Rulemaking Portal: http://www.regulations.gov.
-Follow the on-line instructions for submitting comments for docket number MSHA-2017-0019.
+Federal E-Rulemaking Portal:http://www.regulations.gov.
+Follow the on-line instructions for submitting comments for docket number [MSHA-2014-0002].

 FOR FURTHER INFORMATION CONTACT:

 Section 103(h) of the Federal Mine Safety and Health Act of 1977 (Mine Act), 30 U.S.C.
-813(h), authorizes MSHA to collect information necessary to carry out its duty in protecting the safety and health of miners.
-Further, section 101(a) of the Mine Act, 30 U.S.C.
-811 authorizes the Secretary of Labor to develop, promulgate, and revise as may be appropriate, improved mandatory health or safety standards for the protection of life and prevention of injuries in coal or other mines.
+813(h), authorizes the Mine Safety and Health Administration (MSHA) to collect information necessary to carry out its duty in protecting the safety and health of miners.
+Further, Section 101(a) of the Mine Act, 30 U.S.C.
+811 authorizes the Secretary to develop, promulgate, and revise as may be appropriate, improved mandatory health or safety standards for the protection of life and prevention of injuries in coal or other mines.

 MSHA's standards for sealing abandoned areas in underground coal mines include requirements addressing the design and construction of new seals and the examination, maintenance and repair of all seals.